gvwilson/sensibleadventures/bookster/bookster.md

 lackwit cake-eating…"

 Jaromir drew his sword and placed its point against the bosun's throat.
-"We are not animals," he said without premable as the bosun's words caught in his throat.
+"We are not animals," he said without preamble as the bosun's words caught in his throat.
 "None of us–*none* of us–will ever do to you what people like you have done to the Hett for hundreds of years.
 It would be an insult to everything we believe."